List of secondary education systems by country: Pakistan

 Alternative qualifications in Pakistan are also available but not maintained by the BISE but by other examination boards.
 Most common alternative is the General Certificate of Education (GCE), where SSC and HSC are replaced by Ordinary Level (O Level) and Advanced Level (A Level) respectively.
 Other qualifications include IGCSE which replaces SSC.
 GCE O Level, IGCSE and GCE AS/A Levels are managed by British examination boards of CIE of the Cambridge Assessment and Edexcel of the Pearson PLC.
 Advanced Placement (AP) is an alternative option but much less common than GCE or IGCSE.
 This replaces the secondary school education as "high school education" instead.
 AP exams are monitored by a North American examination board, the College Board, and can only be given under supervision of centers which are registered with the College Board, unlike GCE O/AS/A Level and IGCSE which can also be given privately.

 Philippines

-In June 4, 2012, the DepEd started to implement the K–12 education system.